DeveloperTaram/Identification-of-crop-nutrient-deficiency-using-CNN/README.md

 ## Project Overview

-We present a streamlined approach for a plant nutrient deficiency system using image analysis.
+We present a streamlined approach for a plant nutrient deficiency system using CNN.
 The process encompasses data collection, preprocessing, model selection, training, evaluation, deployment, and continuous improvement.
 Using machine learning techniques, pre-trained models, and convolutional neural networks, this research created a web application to detect nutritional deficits in rice plants.